tytydraco/yessleep/out/My_motorcycle_broke_down_on_a_road_no_one_dares_cross_I_found_out_why.md

 “What’s wrong?
 What the hell is going on?
 Were you running from someone?” he asked with a look of concern.

-My teary eyes were still at alert.
+My eyes stayed fixed on the road ahead.
 Occasionally I looked forward to see if I’d see Chuck or his motorcycle.

 My brother called my name and brought me back to the present.
 “Can you tell me what’s going on?”

-After a few minutes when I was sure we were miles down the road.
-I told him the whole story.
+After a few minutes when I was sure we were miles down the road, I told him the whole story.
 He was disturbed, but one thing that didn’t make sense was the fact that he said he didn’t see anybody while he was driving towards me.

 He had to have seen the motorcycle with the strange figure, I thought.
 It couldn’t have disappeared.
 Or could it?